Samuellucas97/SupplementaryInfoPackage-SLR/README.md

 ﻿## SLR Research Artifacts

-This is the supplementary material for the Systematic Literature Review (SLR) on **Novice Software Engineers’ Perspectives on Adopting Large Language Models for Development**.
+This is the supplementary material for the Systematic Literature Review (SLR) on **Novice Developers’ Perspectives on Adopting Large Language Models for Software Development**.

 This SLR employed the guidelines proposed by Kitchenham et al in `Kitchenham, B., & Charters, S. (2007).
 Guidelines for performing systematic literature reviews in software engineering`.